Apostle Islands Paddle, Pinot, and Porter

 For standard meeting places and times, see Dates & Fees tab.

-DAY 1: Meet at our base camp near beautiful Little Sand Bay in the afternoon.
+DAY 1: In the afternoon, meet at our base camp near beautiful Little Sand Bay.
 Share introductions, participate in a sea kayaking orientation, and experience your first view of Lake Superior.
-Spend the evening enjoying a grill out while sampling local beer and wine.
+Spend the evening sampling local beer and wine while getting to know your trip mates.

 DAY 4: After breakfast, enjoy one final adventure, have lunch and say goodbye to new friends.